AlexanderGTumanov/hep-th-rag/README.md

 ## Contents of `model.py`

+#### `ChunkEncoder(vocab_size, d_model = 256, n_heads = 8, n_layers = 4, d_ff = 1024, max_len = 512, dropout = 0.1, out_dim = 256, use_positional_encoding = False)`

+Defines a Transformer-based encoder that maps tokenized text chunks into fixed-size dense embeddings.
+The model uses a `d_model`-dimensional token representation, multiple self-attention layers with `n_heads` attention heads each, and feed-forward blocks of size `d_ff`.
+The final output is projected to an embedding of size `out_dim`, which is used for retrieval.

+Positional encoding is optional and controlled by the `use_positional_encoding` flag.
+In dense retrieval settings, positional information is not always necessary, since the goal is to capture overall semantic content rather than precise token order.
+When positional encoding is enabled, `max_len` specifies the maximum sequence length supported by the encoder.
+When positional encoding is disabled, the model becomes agnostic to the sequence length of the chunks, and `max_len` is not used.

+#### `load_model(model_path)`

+Loads a pretrained model from the specified location.

 #### `train_model(model, train_loader, valid_loader, epochs, batches = 0, model_dir = "../model", dropout = 0.1, lr = 3e-4, tau = 0.05, max_grad_norm = 1.0, clip_start_batch = None)`

 Trains `model` using an InfoNCE / NT-Xent–style contrastive objective in a dual-encoder setup.
 Training runs for the number of epochs specified by `epochs` and, optionally, for a fixed number of additional batches specified by `batches`.
 The `train_loader` and `valid_loader` provide the input data.
 The `dropout` and `lr` parameters control the dropout rate and learning rate, respectively.